Here's when you can see major firework displays in Portsmouth and Hampshire this week

 Portsmouth

-Cosham fireworks display – the King George V playfield display will take place on November 3 – open from 4pm, bonfire will be lit at 6.30pm and the fireworks begin at 7.30pm.
+Cosham fireworks display – the King George V playfield display will take place today – open from 4pm, bonfire will be lit at 6.30pm and the fireworks begin at 7.30pm.

 Gunwharf Quays is not holding a fireworks display in 20201, it has been confirmed.